Crash Bandicoot: The Wrath of Cortex: Gameplay

 Crash and Coco Bandicoot start the game with five lives.
 Crash and Coco lose a life when they are struck by an enemy attack or suffer any other type of damage.
-More lives can be earned by collecting 100 "Wumpa Fruits" or break open a special crate to collect a life.
+More lives can be earned by collecting 100 "Wumpa Fruits" or breaking open a special crate to collect a life.
 Crash and Coco can be shielded from enemy attack by collecting an Aku Aku mask.
 Collecting three of these masks allows temporary invulnerability from all minor dangers.
 If Crash or Coco run out of lives, the game is over.
 However, the game can be continued by selecting "Continue" at the "Game over" screen.

 Plot

 Characters

 Ten returning characters from previous Crash titles star in Crash Bandicoot: The Wrath of Cortex along with five new characters.
 The protagonist of the series, Crash Bandicoot, is a genetically enhanced eastern barred bandicoot who must defeat the antagonist Doctor Neo Cortex and his new superweapon.
-Coco Bandicoot, Crash's younger sister, is a highly intelligent computer expert with an interest in Hong Kong martial arts films, having developed a highly masterful ability of martial arts from being self taught Aku Aku is an omnipotent witch doctor mask who guides and aids Crash and Coco in stopping the plans of Doctor Neo Cortex.
+Coco Bandicoot, Crash's younger sister, is a highly intelligent computer expert with an interest in Hong Kong martial arts films, having developed a highly masterful ability of martial arts from being self taught.
+Aku Aku is an omnipotent witch doctor mask who guides and aids Crash and Coco in stopping the plans of Doctor Neo Cortex.
 Pura, Coco's pet tiger cub, serves a very minor role and appears only in the introduction of the game.

 The main antagonist of the series, Doctor Neo Cortex, is a mad scientist who created Crash Bandicoot among other characters and now seeks Crash's elimination along with world domination.
 The controlling force behind Cortex's plots for conquering the world is Uka Uka, the twin brother of Aku Aku.
 Four recurring villains from the series serve minor roles in the game: Dr. N. Gin, Cortex's main assistant; Dr. Nefarious Tropy, a scientist who specialises in time travel; Tiny Tiger, a hulking and ferocious thylacine; and Dingodile, a dingo-crocodile hybrid armed with a flamethrower.

 Five new characters in the series make their appearance in The Wrath of Cortex, of which the most important is Dr. Cortex's genetically enhanced superweapon Crunch Bandicoot, a bionic bandicoot created for the purpose of destroying Crash Bandicoot.
 Acting as Crunch's power source are the Elementals, a group of evil masks who control the elements of Earth, Water, Fire, and Air.
 The Elementals consist of Rok-Ko, a temperamental and rock-headed earthbending mask who controls earthquakes and landslides, Wa-Wa, a waterbending mask who controls thunderstorms and floods, Py-Ro, an easily perturbed firebending mask who controls volcano eruptions, and Lo-Lo, a joke-cracking airbending mask who controls tornadoes.